Didas-git/typescript-reference/README.md

 ```

 - `bigint` -
-A bingint is a integer represented in an [arbitrary precision format](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic).
+A bigint is a integer represented in an [arbitrary precision format](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic).
 In javascript is represented by a number followed by `n`

 ```ts
 let bint = 3n;